-Well, it's the vertical "virtual real-estate" that runs along the side of your site located along the right or left hand side of your webpage.
+Well, it's the vertical "virtual real-estate" that runs along the side of your page located along the right or left hand side of your webpage.

-Now, the reason why a sidebar is so important is because it typically appears on every single page or article on your site.
+Now, the reason a sidebar is so important for you is because it typically appears on every single page or article on your site.
 Which means that it doesn't matter what page visitors land on your site when they find you (for example, some traffic to your site might not land on your homepage first) because they'll see this information every time.

-So how can you use this space effectively?
+So why is using this space effectively so important?

-This is where you include critically important information you want everyone to see, such as your contact information, links to important pages, and a banner, button or graphic as your "call to action" (more on this later).
+Because this is where you include critically important information you want everyone to see, such as your contact information, links to important pages, and a banner, button or graphic as your "call to action" (more on this later).
 Now, when it comes to using your site's sidebar effectively there are typically 3 common mistakes people make:

-- 1. not having a sidebar at all - having more than 1 sidebar (one on each side of the page), or having it on the wrong side of the page (i.e. the left rather than the right side) - 3. failure to include important information there
+- 1. not having a sidebar at all - 2. having more than 1 sidebar (one on each side of the page), or having it on the wrong side of the page (i.e. the left rather than the right side) - 3. failure to include important information there

-For example, the site below doesn't have a sidebar:
+For example, the site below has no sidebar at all...